jtn9701/Web-Apps-HTML-Game/docs/GameScript.md

 # Levels
 A cat is hiding somewhere in this area.
 Find them before Dogtavius’ goons do! </br>
+There will be 3 cats per level for now</br>
 - If a cat is found:
     - You have saved Gojo [for example]!
 They will now rejoin your side and fight for you!</br>
 - If player misses cat